KorvinSilver/ProverbialHangman/README.md

 ## Proverbial Hangman
+Requires: Python 3.6 and either PySide or PySide2.<br>
+Tested on Linux only.

-A simple hangman game that runs in the command line.
+A simple hangman game that runs in the command line.<br>
 Figure out a proverb by guessing letters.
-If you guess a letter that's not in the proverb and you've already guessed it, you get a penalty.
+If you guess a letter that's not in the proverb and you've already guessed it, you get a penalty.<br>
 The game ends when you guess all letters correctly or when the hangman is finished.

-It has almost 500 proverbs, in English and Hungarian.
+It has almost 500 proverbs, in English and Hungarian.<br>

-To play, simply run hangman.py with Python 3.6
+To play, simply run hangman.py

-Tested on Linux only.

-A simple GUI was made using PySide.
+A simple GUI was made using PySide and PySide2.
+If PySide2 cannot be imported, it falls back to PySide.<br>
 To play, run hangman-pyside.py

 At first start, a language selector window will pop up.
 Later it'll be accessible by clicking on the small button with the globe icon.